 3. Pumpkin Streusel Bread

 This pumpkin streusel bread is loved by both kids and adults alike.
-It has the iconic fall-inspired pumpkin flavor, that is delicious as is, and is then topped with a perfect streusel topping to take the flavor to a whole other level!
+It has the iconic fall-inspired pumpkin flavor, topped with a brown sugar streusel topping to take the flavor to another level!

 4. Pumpkin Zucchini Muffins